 Goðafoss waterfall lies in northern Iceland just a short detour off of the Ring Road route.
 With a twelve-meter drop it is one of the lower waterfalls in the country.
 However, it makes up for its lack of height with some serious girth.
 The waterfall stretches for some thirty meters around in a horseshoe shape.

 It really is a beautiful sight and well worth the short detour if you are driving the Ring Road or exploring the north.
 Unlike the last two Godafoss is located right next to the visitor parking area.
 So there’s no need for a long hike to appreciate it.

 Skogafoss is another southern Iceland gem.
 Again it is a perfect place to visit if you are driving the southern Ring Road.
 Here too there is easy access from the car park.
 So there’s no need for a long hike to appreciate this beauty.

-The waterfall is impressive at sixty metres in height and twenty-five across.
+The waterfall is impressive at sixty meters in height and twenty-five across.
 The falling water cascades down in one continuous line.
-In fact the cliff here once marked the edge of Iceland’s coastline.
+In fact, the cliff here once marked the edge of Iceland’s coastline.
 The water plunges straight down into the river below.
-At its base the black volcanic rock makes for a spectacular contrast to the white water.
-If you are keen for a hike you could climb the steps up for an aerial view.
+At its base, the black volcanic rock makes for a spectacular contrast to the white water.
+If you are keen on a hike you could climb the steps up for an aerial view.